lens-protocol/momoka/README.md

 #### Docker

-To run the docker file just run:
+To run the docker file, just run the following:

 ```bash
 $ docker-compose up